 This is good.

-Okay, uh, how about this?
+How about this?

-I could sound like uh here's what you do.
+I could sound like a.

-When you use that's a perfect voice.
+When you use, that's a perfect voice.

 Great advice.

-Let's tell you Sally Erickson.
+Let's start here with Sally Erickson.

-I we have some uh we have some Durbin soundbites here.
+We have some Durbin soundbites here.

-Uh may as well get to them.
+May as well get to them.

-This is yesterday on Bloomberg Television, the uh anchor Mike McKee interviewing Senator Turbin from uh Illinois.
+The anchor Mike McKee interviewing Senator Turbin from Illinois.

-I've never met Jack Abramov.
+I've never met Jack Abramoff.

 He's never been in my office.